 Table of Contents

-This is an example of a bad sleep habit: you stayed up too late, so the next day, you try to catch up a bit to get through so you nap for ten minutes, then twenty minutes, and then an hour!
+This is an example of a bad sleep habit: you stayed up too late, so the next day, you try to catch up a bit to get through, so you nap for ten minutes, then twenty minutes, and then an hour!

 Scientists call this your circadian rhythm, which is a 24-hour internal clock and cycles between sleeplessness and alertness at regular intervals.
-The clock exists within the brain and determines how much or little energy you’ll have at various periods of your day.
+The clock exists within the brain and determines how much or little energy you’ll have at various points of your day.
 Consistent interruptions to this natural cycle can lead to sleep disorders or poor sleep hygiene overall.

 If your alertness is always compromised, you’re setting yourself up for frequent disasters.

-There are several subtle and detrimental consequences you might face if you haven’t been getting enough shut-eye time.
+There are several subtle and detrimental consequences you might face if you haven’t been getting enough shut-eye.
 Studies now say it’s critical to get eight or nine hours of sleep.
 Anything less than that and you’ll suffer work-performance failures or other mishaps.
 You don’t want to take sleep disturbances and issues lightly.

-We live in a time when cell-phone reliance is undeniable and also affecting our mental, emotional and physical well-being.
+We live in a time when cell-phone reliance is undeniable and also affecting our mental, emotional, and physical well-being.
 I’ve heard people complain about their email demanding their attention at all hours of the night.

-We’re taking in and internalizing more than we realize and we need to give it all a rest.
+We’re taking in and internalizing more than we realize, and we need to give it all a rest.
 This is why a nine-hour night of sleep is imperative.

-4 Bad sleep habits to avoid
+4 Bad Sleep Habits to Avoid

 Our brains need sleep to process and unwind.
-If you’re at a loss about how to structure a healthy sleep life, these are some habits to avoid.
+If you’re at a loss about how to structure a healthy sleep life, these are some sleep habits to avoid.

 Do you tuck your phone under your pillow when you sleep?
 Do you rely on your phone and use it as an alarm to wake you up in the morning?

-A clear head will make falling asleep fast and easy with no electronics nearby.
-And, you’ll wake up feeling restored.
+A clear head will make falling asleep fast and easy with no electronics nearby, and you’ll wake up feeling restored.

-2. Technology devices in the bedroom.
+2. Keeping Devices in the Bedroom

-Electronics such as electrical toothbrushes, televisions, computers, a diffuser and others should be in a position where they can’t be seen.
+Electronics such as electrical toothbrushes, televisions, computers, a diffuser, and others should be in a position where they can’t be seen.

 Clutter, piles of laundry, piles of papers, and anything you can pile up as high as a mountain should be kept to a minimum if you want a good night’s sleep.A messy environment increases tension on the home-front and leaves you with the feeling of having a lot to do.
 Eliminating clutter benefits stress levels, promotes calmness, and provides a sense of peace.

-Just take some time to see where you can lighten the load in your home.
+Take some time to see where you can lighten the load in your home.

 It’s tough if you work in a field that requires being on-call.
 You have the right to draw healthy boundaries and schedule time for yourself to relax in the few hours before bed.

-An evening routine after dinner may be the answer to putting an end to chaos.
+An evening routine after dinner may be the answer to putting an end to work chaos.
 If you don’t give yourself these hours of relaxation, you’ll feel off balance.

-4 Good sleep habits to include
+4 Good Sleep Habits to Include

-1. Invest in a diffuser.
+1. Invest in a Diffuser

 Mornings should be reserved for the opportunity to squeeze in a healthy breakfast, not rush to pick an outfit and scramble.
 If this has been you lately, try establishing a routine to make going to bed and waking up less turbulent.

 A great day really does start the night before.
 These are mindful practices that can alter the course of your day and life in the long-term.
 Also try getting to bed at the same time every day as part of this nightly routine.

-3. Use a different type of alarm.
+3. Use a Different Type of Alarm

 Instead of waking up to a buzzing, ringing, obnoxious alarm in the morning, try implementing affirmations or nature sounds.
 There are alarm clocks you can set so you can rise to a calming voice telling you positive things.